orizens/angular-es6-styleguide/README.md

 **Why?**: Karma hooks into your Continuous Integration process easily on its own or through Grunt or Gulp.

 **[Back to top](#table-of-contents)**

+### Testing Controllers
+Since controllers are written as classes, unit tests should be written to check functionality.
+Follow this post for [testing angular 1.x components written with ES2015](http://orizens.com/wp/topics/testing-angular-1-x-es2015-component-with-jasmine/)
+Steps to follow:
+1. import the component javascript file
+1. setup a mocked module
+1. setup spies (if needed)
+1. use ```$controller``` to instanciate a new controller.
+  1. 1st argument is the component's controller ("class").
+  1. 2nd argument is an object with a new scope and possibly anh mocked objects/spies from previous steps.
+1. use ```scope.$digest``` to apply compilation and mock an "angular" data digest cycle (optional in some cases - TBD)

 ### Organizing Tests